eric-p-hutchins/zig-webenc/README.md

 * is UTF-16BE decoder, in §14.2.1
 * KOI8-R, in §9
 * KOI8-U, in §9
-* label, in §4
 * macintosh, in §9
-* name, in §4
-* peek, in §3
 * pending high surrogate, in §7.6
-* prepend, in §3
-* process an item, in §4.1
-* process a queue, in §4.1
-* processing an item, in §4.1
-* processing a queue, in §4.1
-* push, in §3
 * read
-* dfn for I/O queue, in §3
   * dict-member for TextEncoderEncodeIntoResult, in §7.4
 * replacement, in §14
 * replacement decoder, in §14.1
 * replacement error returned, in §14.1.1